Death penalty (NCAA): Southern Methodist University football, 1987

 The death penalty decimated the Southwest Conference's reputation and finances, contributing to the collapse of the entire conference in 1996 (which led to a major conference realignment).
-The collapse of the SWC was likely the nail in the coffin for the SMU program.
-The Mustangs have been in mid-major football conferences ever since—first the Western Athletic Conference, then Conference USA, and now the American Athletic Conference.
-Additionally, according to Yahoo!
-Sports writer Dan Wetzel, school officials significantly increased admissions standards for all incoming athletes, effectively taking the Mustangs out of contention for the kinds of players they attracted in the 1980s.
+The collapse of the SWC was likely the nail in the coffin for the SMU program; this also negatively affected three of the Mustangs' SWC rivals, Houston, Rice and TCU, all of whom also failed to find a home in a major conference (TCU joined the Big 12 in 2012 and Houston did so in 2023).
+The Mustangs were in three mid-major football conferences until 2024 — the Western Athletic Conference, Conference USA, and the American Athletic Conference.
+SMU regained power conference status in 2024 when it joined the Atlantic Coast Conference.

-Years later, members of the committee that imposed the "death penalty" said that they had never anticipated a situation where they would ever have to impose such a severe sanction.
-However, they felt they had no choice after their investigation at SMU led them to conclude that the program was completely out of control.
-Still, the debilitating effects the penalty had on SMU has reportedly made the NCAA reluctant to impose another one.
-John V. Lombardi, then chancellor of the University of Massachusetts Amherst, said in 2002: "SMU taught the committee that the death penalty is too much like the nuclear bomb.
-It's like what happened after we dropped the (atom) bomb in World War II.
-The results were so catastrophic that now we'll do anything to avoid dropping another one."
+Additionally, according to Yahoo Sports writer Dan Wetzel, school officials significantly increased admissions standards for all incoming athletes, effectively taking the Mustangs out of contention for the kinds of players they attracted in the 1980s.